fit-r2lab/r2lab.inria.fr/markdown/tutorial.md

 # Contents

-All this contents is accessible through the **TUTORIALS INDEX** dropdown that appears on the upper right end of the navbar, in all the tutorial pages.
+All this contents is accessible through the **TUTORIALS INDEX** dropdown that appears on the upper right end of the navbar, in all tutorial pages.

 ### Infrastructure